Alfre Woodard: Personal life

 Woodard is an activist for a wide spectrum of causes.
-She is a founder and board member of Artists for a New South Africa, a nonprofit organization dedicated to combating the African AIDS pandemic and to advancing democracy and equality in South Africa since 1989.
-The charity has raised more than $9 million and has provided healthcare to over 3,500 South African AIDS orphans.
+She is a founder and board member of Artists for a New South Africa (1989-c.2014).
 Woodard is also a board member of the Democratic Party, and campaigned for Barack Obama in both the 2008 and 2012 presidential elections.
 She lends continuing support to the fight for LGBT rights and same sex marriage.
 In February 2009, she joined a group of American film directors and actors on a cultural trip to Iran at the invitation of the "House of Cinema" forum in Tehran.

 On August 9, 2015, Woodard appeared on TLC's Who Do You Think You Are?.
 Research into her father's genealogy revealed that her great-grandfather Alex Woodard was born into slavery in Houston County, Georgia, in the early 1840s.
 At about age 14 or 15, Alex was separated from his family when his master relocated to Jackson Parish, Louisiana.
-Historians helped Woodard locate evidence that Alex was assessed a poll tax in 1867, indicating that he was registered to vote two years after the Civil War ended.
+Historians helped Woodard locate evidence that Alex was assessed for a poll tax in 1867, indicating that he was registered to vote two years after the Civil War ended.
 By 1881, Alex had purchased 80 acre of farmland in Jackson Parish.
 On April 15, 1898, Alex Woodard and his wife Elizabeth sold their 80 acres to her brother, Aaron Stell, as they had moved to Wharton County, Texas, by that time.